gold/flam/README.md

 Of course, the key in this documentation is ficticious; the key that you see in your own terminal is real.

 Let's be sure and retrieve your stored content.
-Use your key instead of the fake one:
+Use the key displayed in your console instead of the fake one:

-    ./flam --get <key>
+    ./flam.js --get <key>

+Again, the Google API key is not required for getting data.
+However, the password is still required to decrypt.

 The command line interface by default keeps a simple log of write events (using -f or -c options).
 View `keys.log` to see your first entry.